 The fair value of liabilities is greater than the carrying amount because the Council's portfolio of loans includes fixed rates loans where the interest rate payable is higher than the rates available for similar loans in the market at the balance sheet date.
-This shows a notional future loss (based on economic conditions at 31 March 2021) arising from a commitment to pay interest to lenders above current market rates.
+This shows a notional future loss (based on economic conditions at 31 March 2022) arising from a commitment to pay interest to lenders above current market rates.

-The fair value of PWLB loan of £5.321m measures the economic effect of terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
-The difference between the carrying amount and the fair value measures the additional interest that the authority will pay over the remaining terms of the loan under the agreement with the PWLB, against what would be paid if the loan was at the current PWLB new loan rate.
+The fair value of PWLB loan of ± 3.92 m measures the economic effect of terms agreed with the PWLB compared with estimates of the terms that would be offered for market transactions undertaken at the Balance Sheet date.
+The fair value amount is lower than the balance sheet current value is due to the PWLB loans being at a lower rate to what would be paid if the loan was at the current PWLB new loan rate.